Yasett/ETSparklines/README.md

 ### Prerequisities

-A web browser with javascript enabled
+* A web browser with javascript enabled

 ### Installing

 * Load the data files that contain the eye tracking data.
-To do this. click on the settings button in the upper right part of the UI:
+To do this, click on the settings button in the upper-right corner of the screen:
 ![Alt text](https://github.com/Yasett/ETSparklines/blob/master/Screenshots/settings.PNG)

-* In the popup window, click on the first file chooser control and select select the fixation data file.
-Then click on the second file chooser control and select the AOI data file.
+* In the popup window, click the first "Choose file" button.
+Navigate around the file chooser, choose the fixation data file, and click the dialog's "Open" button.
+Repeat these actions with the second file chooser, selecting the AOI data file.
 ![Alt text](https://github.com/Yasett/ETSparklines/blob/master/Screenshots/load_files.PNG)

 You can find examples of both files inside the project, in the "data" folder:"Study.csv" and "StudyAOIs.csv"